Welcome to Wholesale Airtime Auction!

 - #3 Choose from four different time-blocks on the weekdays and weekends: daytime, prime time, evenings, or overnight.

 If you would like more information about potentially participating in one of our weekly fire-sale auctions, please utilize the following links:

-- To read comments from some of our advertisers about our media buying auction, please click here: Review Wholesale Airtime Auction & Letters of Reference.
+- To read comments from some of our advertisings about our weekly fire-sale auction, please click here: Review Wholesale Airtime Auction & Letters of Reference.